-For 2004, the standard mileage rate is 37.5 cents a mile for all business miles driven.
+For 2005, the standard mileage rate is 40.5 cents a mile for all business miles driven before September 1, 2005 (48.5 cents for miles driven after August 31, 2005).
 This rate is adjusted periodically.

 Travel expenses.
 You can deduct unreimbursed travel expenses only if they are incurred while you are traveling away from home.
 If you are a member of the U.S. Armed Forces on a permanent duty assignment overseas, you are not traveling away from home.
 You cannot deduct your expenses for meals and lodging while at your permanent duty station.
 You cannot deduct these expenses even if you have to maintain a home in the United States for your family members who are not allowed to accompany you overseas.
 (A naval officer assigned to permanent duty aboard a ship that has regular eating and living facilities has a tax home aboard ship for travel expense purposes.)